Physics-informed graph neural networks for flow field estimation in carotid arteries: Discussion and conclusion

-Since our method is a data-driven approach, the quality of the results largely depends on the extent to which the training data represents the data distribution during inference.
-In contrast to comparable studies using synthetic flow data generated by CFD~\cite{LiangMao2020,WangWu2023,MaulZinn2023,LiWang2021,ZhangMao2023,SukBrune2023}, we have access to a small dataset in this work.
-This poses no major challenge because the carotid bifurcation across different subjects in our data were of a relatively similar shape.
-However, it would be interesting to see what happens for larger variations in the data.
-Besides stenotic cardiovascular disease (CVD), aneurysmatic CVD, in the form of intracranial and abdominal aneurysms, is also a dangerous disease which depends on blood flow.
+Since our method is a data-driven approach, the quality of the results largely depends on the extent to which the training data represents the data distribution during inference. {For instance, a model trained on arteries of a certain topology (number of outles, bifurcations, etc.) is unlikely to generalise to substantially different topologies.
+This might also apply to scans with substantially different field of view (up- or downstream) dependent on the specific representation the model has learned (e.g. dependence on absolute coordinates).} In contrast to comparable studies using synthetic flow data generated by CFD~\cite{LiangMao2020,WangWu2023,MaulZinn2023,LiWang2021,ZhangMao2023,SukBrune2023}, we have access to a small dataset in this work.
+This poses no major challenge because the carotid bifurcation across different subjects in our data were{are} of a relatively similar shape.
+However, it would be interesting to see what happens for larger variations in the data.{, both geometric and regarding flow data.
+This would especially be relevant for large datasets that are collaboratively sourced from multiple institutes: 4D flow MRI can vary significantly across methodologies and hardware.
+In such a scenario, velocity fields should be canonicalised for optimal model performance.
+In principle, we could also including well-tuned CFD simulations in our training data to complement the 4D flow MRI, as the former can also be represented as point clouds of velocity vectors.
+Such a hybrid-data approach is an interesting avenue for future research.} \minor{}{As data-drive approach, our method inherits the dependency on acquisition settings and image quality from the 4D flow MRI on which it is trained.
+Just like 4D flow MRI, comparability of the generated velocity fields with those acquired under different conditions by different clinicians is critical for potential clinical translation.
+Testing this mechanism with fixed patients would be crucial insight into the robustness of our method and is thus important future research.} Besides stenotic cardiovascular disease (CVD), aneurysmatic CVD, in the form of intracranial and abdominal aneurysms, is also a dangerous disease which depends on blood flow.
 Thus, aneurysmatic CVD also provides potential applications of our methods in determination of hemodynamic quantities in these kinds of diseases.
 Even though we focussed on the carotid arteries in this work, we expect our approach to apply to other arteries as well, as long as there is a sufficiently representative dataset relative to the artery complexity (e.g. stenoses, aneurysms or increased tortuosity).
 What is more, the quantitative evaluation in our experiments is held back by the measurement noise present in some of the test cases since it obfuscates the expressiveness of the evaluation metrics.
 We address this by performing statistical significance tests to discern differences in the numerical results.
-Lastly, our analysis in this work is limited to time-averaged instead of pulsatile hemodynamics estimation, even though 4D flow MRI does enable transient quantification of blood flow.
+Lastly, our analysis in this work is limited to time-averaged{single time frame} instead of pulsatile hemodynamics estimation, even though 4D flow MRI does enable transient quantification of blood flow. \minor{}{We recognise that single time frame analysis might obfuscate turbulence effects.} {Especially in the context of stenotic CVD, turbulence plays a prominent role, modelling which is usually performed in transient flow.
+Incorporating an explicit turbulence model in our physics-informed loss regularisation is an interesting avenue for future research.}

 In conclusion, physics-informed graph neural networks can be trained using 4D flow MRI data to cheaply estimate blood flow in new and unseen carotid artery geometries.